 The field of human genetics has seen many breakthroughs in the past few decades.
 Thanks to the Human Genome Project, we now have a nearly complete sequence of the DNA that makes us human.
 And thanks to other researchers, we now understand many of the details of how our genes create human cells.

 Of course, as often happens in science, learning more about our genetics has raised as many new questions as it has answered.
 There are still some enormous gaps in our understanding of DNA-- how it works, and how it came to be.

-Let's take a look at some of the currently unsolved riddles
+Let's take a look at some of the currently unsolved riddles about DNA.

 From Soup to DNA